DNC delegates drop ‘under God’ from Pledge of Allegiance

 Two videos posted online — one of the person kicking off a Muslim meeting, and the other starting an LGBT meeting — showed the Pledge being recited incompletely.

 “I pledge allegiance to the flag of the United States of America.
 And to the republic for which it stands.
 One nation, indivisible, with liberty and justice for all,” delegate A.J.
-Durrani said at the start of the DNC’s of “Muslim Delegates and Allies Assembly.”
+Durrani said at the start of the DNC’s “Muslim Delegates and Allies Assembly.”

 Among the people who attended the Muslim assembly, according to David Brody of the Christian Broadcasting Network, were Sen. Bernie Sanders, Rep. Rashida Tlaib and DNC Chairman Tom Perez.